List of Amazon locations: Headquarters

 Amazon's global headquarters are in more than 40 owned and leased buildings spread across Seattle's adjacent South Lake Union, Denny Triangle, and Downtown neighborhoods.
 The first 14 buildings Amazon occupied in South Lake Union were developed primarily by Vulcan, Inc. from 2008 onward, the first 11 of which were acquired from Vulcan in 2012 at a cost of $1.16 billion.
 The company was previously headquartered in rented space within the Pacific Medical Center, located in the city's Beacon Hill neighborhood, from 1998 to 2011.

 Amazon is currently building a new four tower, four low-rise, complex in Seattle's Denny Triangle neighborhood to serve as the primary headquarters, though it will retain many of the earlier purchased buildings to house its more than 45,000 corporate employees in the Seattle area.
-The plan for the new campus, designed by NBBJ and named "Rufus 2.0" after a dog who was part of the company in its early days, was approved by the city of Seattle in 2012 and construction began the year after.
+The plan for the new campus, designed by NBBJ and named "Rufus 2.0" after a dog who was a fixture of the company in its early days, was approved by the city of Seattle in 2012 and construction began the year after.
 The first of the towers, nicknamed Doppler, opened on December 14, 2015.

 Other major campuses

-The European headquarters are in Luxembourg's capital, Luxembourg City.
+Amazon's European headquarters are in Luxembourg's capital, Luxembourg.
+Its UK headquarters are at Principal Place, Shoreditch, London.

 On November 13, 2018, Amazon announced that it would divide the planned HQ2 between New York City and Northern Virginia.
 On February 14, 2019, Amazon canceled its plan for the HQ2 location in New York City.
 Amazon is also in the process of building a retail hub of operations center in Nashville, Tennessee.

 On August 21, 2019, Amazon opened its largest campus in the world at Nanakramguda in Hyderabad, India.
 It is the first Amazon-owned campus located outside the United States and features the single largest Amazon-owned building in the world.
-The 9.5 acre campus houses over 15,000 employees.
+The 9.5-acre campus houses over 15,000 employees.

 Amazon plans to build a major campus in Bellevue, Washington, a suburb of Seattle, that will host 15,000 employees by 2025.
 The company opened its first Bellevue office in 2017, marking a return to the city since the company was founded there in 1995.
 The Bellevue campus will include the 43-story Bellevue 600 tower, which is planned to be the tallest building in the city and the tallest to be developed by Amazon.

-Software development centers
+Global corporate offices

 While much of Amazon's software development occurs in Seattle, the company employs software developers in centers across the globe.
 Some of these sites are run by an Amazon subsidiary called A2Z Development.
+Amazon global corporate offices are categorized by three major regions: Americas (AMER), Europe/Middle East/Africa (EMEA), and Asia and the Pacific (APAC).